You can't really consider yourself fit if you suck at pull-ups. That's just the way it is.

 Obviously, dropping body fat never fails to drive pull-up numbers sharply — so if your V-shape looks more like a big 'O' and you want to bang out pull-ups like a seasoned Marine, it would be a wise move to first drop some chunk.
 I doubt few lifters would argue with that statement.

 But it's the other side of the bodyweight argument that really ticks me off.
 If I have to hear that weak sauce cop-out, "It's because I'm so big and muscular that I can't do pull-ups to save my life," I might just blow a gasket.
 You're pissing on my leg and trying to convince me it's raining.
 It's not working.

-Check out the video on the right of Konstantinovs, a powerlifter, doing about 55 pull-ups with fairly decent form — at a bodyweight of nearly 275-pounds.
+Check out the video of Konstantinovs, a powerlifter, doing about 55 pull-ups with fairly decent form — at a bodyweight of nearly 275-pounds.

 Despite being a freak, Konstantinovs is definitely not alone.
 I can think of dozens of big, jacked guys that can bang out pull ups with abandon, as well as dudes in the 180-220 pound range that can kill it with an extra 50-100 pounds strapped to their waist.

 So your excuse, big guy, is no excuse at all.